FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/operating_cft/submit_pkiutil_cmd_os400.md

 ### List PKI Internal datafiles contents

-1. To list the PKI internal datafiles  contents, enter the command: <span class="code"> LISTPKI</span>
+1. To list the PKI internal datafiles  contents, enter the command: ` LISTPKI`
 2. Press ENTER to execute the command.

 A correct execution displays the following messages: